OG-Mihawk/OG-Mihawk/README.md

 ## 👨🏽‍💻 About Me

-* Freelance Developer | Systems Engineer at CLS | Student
+* Freelance Developer | Systems Engineer at CLS
 * I'm a tech enthusiast who loves to learn new things and share them with others as well as help them.
 * I'm currently learning about DevOps and Cloud Computing.
 * Cybersecurity enthusiast.